 Kia Logo Blue Emblem

-Kia K logo in Blue-An excellent choice if you love the color blue.
+The Kia K logo in Blue is an excellent choice if you love blue.
 It can be installed on Blue or White Kia vehicles or even on Black.

 This is still a 3D K logo.
 You can choose between a chrome or a black broken K color.
-The blue K logo also comes with a carbon fiber & black trim if you like.
+If you like, the blue K logo also comes with a carbon fiber & black trim.

 Kia K Logo White

-Kia Broken K Logo-The final design of the broken K logo is with a white background.
+Kia Broken K The final design of the broken K logo is with a white background.
 Worth considering if you have a white or black car.

 White may look good on other Kia car colors.
 Use this Kia emblem to replace front-rear Kia badges.
 Easy to install.